Skip to main content

 Request Parameters

-Most query endpoints accept parameters in the query string, captured as TelemetryQueryParams:
+Most query endpoints accept parameters inside the HTTP query string, captured as TelemetryQueryParams:

 • starttime (Option<String>): RFC3339 start timestamp